-Strategies: Executive function strategies, sometimes called executive function skills, empower help students to manage demanding academic school work, allowing them to focus their effort and show what they know.
-When student use strategies effectively, they think and problem solve more flexibly.
+Strategies: Executive function strategies, sometimes called executive function skills, empower students to manage demanding academic school work, allowing them to focus their effort and show what they know.
+When students use strategies effectively, they think and problem solve more flexibly.

 Motivation: When students learn strategies that allow them to complete their homework and school work, which previously seemed impossible, they are more motivated to work hard.

 Awareness: SMARTS teaches students to develop metacognitive awareness, so they understand how they think and learn.
 With this knowledge, students can select the strategies that work best for them and can apply these strategies to assignments in all their classes.

 Resilience: Once students have learned executive function strategies and understand their learning profiles, they develop resilient approaches to learning.
 When faced with challenges, they apply strategies rather than giving in to frustration.